lknelson/RadicalObjectivity/README.md

 To run this code you will need:

     Python
-    The Python libraries gensin, pandas, numpy, matplotlib, and seaborn Jupyter
+    The Python libraries gensin, pandas, numpy, sklearn, matplotlib, and seaborn Jupyter

 **** See the requirements.txt file for specific versions of the libraries used ****